-In 1967, not far from the Ben Cat district compound, there occurred a fierce battle – Operation Cedar Falls – between Viet Cong and units of the ARVN 5th ID and US 1st ID amid the Iron Triangle.
-Two years later, we found the ruins of three armored vehicles: one M-41 tank and two M-113 APCs and various items of American soldiers at the spot where five narrow trails converged.
+In 1967, near the Ben Cat district compound, a fierce battle occurred – Operation Cedar Falls – between Viet Cong and units of the ARVN 5th ID and US 1st ID amid the Iron Triangle.
+Two years later, we found the ruins of three armored vehicles: one M-41 tank, two M-113 APCs, and various items of American soldiers at the spot where five narrow trails converged.
 We gave it the nickname “Ngả Năm Chuồng Chó” (five-way intersection at the dog kennels), after the name of the very famous red light district in the north suburb of Saigon.

-The part of the Iron Triangle near Ben Cat was narrow, about 120 square miles but there were countless bombs, shell craters, and numerous land mines of all types.
+The part of the Iron Triangle near Ben Cat was narrow, about 120 square miles, but there were countless bombs, shell craters, and numerous land mines of various types.
 Viet Cong planted the mines without having a map.
-Months or years later, dense bushes, elephant grass, and the vines covered the trails and there was no safe place to set foot.
-Even VCs were killed by their own mines!
+Months or years later, dense bushes, elephant grass, and vines covered the trails, and there was no safe place to set foot.
+Even VCs were killed by their mines!

-The enemy’s big units withdrew to safe regions on the other side of the Viet Cambodia border.
-They avoided contact with the ARVN; their operations reduced from major offensive to small-scale guerrilla harassment.
-In the first phase of the pacification campaign in the region, in June 1970, my battalion was ordered to clear the zone and build a small base to monitor the enemies’ activities.
+The enemy’s big units withdrew to safe regions on the other side of the Viet-Cambodia border.
+They avoided contact with the ARVN; their operations were reduced from major offensive to small-scale guerrilla harassment.
+In the first phase of the pacification campaign in the region, in June 1970, my Battalion was ordered to clear the zone and build a small base to monitor the enemies’ activities.

 The first day of the operation was OK.
 Soldiers removed hundreds of homemade mines along the track without incident.
 Some mines were made in a simple way.
-Viet Cong put nails and pebbles mixed with C-4 explosive in used cans of different sizes and plugged a fuse to them.
+Viet Cong put nails and pebbles mixed with C-4 explosives in used cans of different sizes and plugged a fuse into them.
 That’s all.
 They were not as fatal as mines supplied by the army.
-Within a radius of five meters, they might kill a person if the fragment hit his heart or his brain.
+Within a radius of five meters, they might kill a person if the fragment hits his vital organs.
 The scariest mines were those made of unexploded cannon shells.
-This type not only killed but converted a man into small bits of flesh and bone.
+This type was so powerful that it could convert a man into tiny bits of flesh and bone.

-The bulldozer had plowed a circle around the dead tanks for my company to set up a defense perimeter.
-We did not dig up fox holes in fear that there might be some mines not cleared yet.
+The bulldozer had plowed a circle around the dead tanks for my Company to set up a defense perimeter.
+We did not dig up fox holes for fear that some mines might not be cleared yet.
 Neither did we set the claymore mines as usual.
 The sky was unceasingly lit up with flares the whole night.
 It was like the daytime.
 We lay down wherever we felt safe from the snipers.
 Of course, that was not the time for a good sleep.
 The enemy’s commando could easily sneak into our positions.
 We stayed up all night.

-The next morning, Lieutenant Nguyen Hưu Đat, my CO, was shot at his head by a sniper.
+The following day, Lieutenant Nguyen Hưu Đat, my CO, was shot in his head by a sniper.
 The bullet hit the helmet at a slight angle and only slid a little through the skin of his left upper head.
 He was evacuated at once, and I assumed his authority.

 I was one of four officers who graduated from the 1st class of the Polwar College and were assigned to this 4th Battalion.
-Duong Quang Boi had been commander of the 16th Company; Quach Ke Nhon was XO of the 14th Company; Mai Thanh Tong was the S-5 officer of the battalion.
+Duong Quang Boi was the commander of the 16th Company; Quach Ke Nhon was XO of the 14th Company; Mai Thanh Tong was the S-5 officer of the Battalion.

-Captain Hien moved two companies farther up north leaving my company to safeguard the HQs Company and an Engineer Company to build the base.
-They worked hard day and night, clearing an area of 100 meters in diameter.
+Captain Hien moved two companies farther up north, leaving my Company to safeguard the HQ Company and a Company of the Army Engineer Corps to build the base.
+They worked hard day and night, clearing an area 150 meters in diameter.
 At the center, they built three underground bunkers.
-Their roofs were covered with one layer of PSP and 5 layers of sandbags.
+Their roofs were covered with one layer of PSP and five layers of sandbags.
 Thus, they could stand the bombards of 82 mm mortar or B-41 RPGs.
-The first defense perimeter was eight smaller bunkers to house the soldiers; the second perimeter was layers of both barbed wires and concertina wires; and finally, a layer of claymore mines and flares.
-To prevent the commando from infiltrating at night, we put concertina wires to isolate all the bunkers and left the narrow gates between them.
+The first defense perimeter comprised eight smaller bunkers to house the soldiers; the second was layers of barbed wires and concertina wires; and finally, a layer of claymore mines and flares.
+We put concertina wires to isolate all the bunkers and left the narrow gates between them to prevent the commando from infiltrating at night.
 I was issued an 81 mm mortar and a 107 mm recoilless rifle.

-When the base was finished, the Engineer company and the HQs Company withdrew.
+The Engineer Company and the HQ Company withdrew when the base was finished.
 I became the king of the base with 125 soldiers under my command.
 We sent a platoon to the intersection of the dirt route to be a permanent outpost.
 Two other platoons would go on patrol within a radius of three miles from the base.
-They left the base early in the morning and did not come back until the evening.
+They left the base early in the morning and did not return until evening.

 One day, my men discovered a hidden bunker.
-It was built totally underground and could not be seen even though we were on top of it.
+It was built underground and could not be seen even though we were on top of it.
 We just were lucky.
 It was empty and uninhabited for a long time.
-A soldier found some woman’s underwear and left-over foodstuff.
+A soldier found some women’s underwear and leftover foodstuff.

 Viet Cong built many bunkers in their secret zone for their guerrillas to temporarily stay when they passed the area.
 Guerrilla teams were made up of two males and one female.
-It was called “Tam Tam Chế” (the trio formula) that had been applied in the Communist party grassroots organization – the cell.
-Each side of the bunker is a small opening enough to watch out and to slide the rifle barrel to fire.
-From the bunker, they could see very clearly what happened outside but the outsider was unable to see any.
-It was very hard to detect the bunker; much harder to destroy it with small arms.
-If the enemies knew that we would call artillery, then they had enough to move to another bunker.
-Of course, we could beat them, but with rather high costs.
+It was called “Tam Tam Chế” (the trio formula), the lowest cell in the Communist party grassroots organization – the cell.
+Each side of the bunker had a small opening enough to watch out and to slide the rifle barrel to fire.
+From the bunker, they could see very clearly what happened outside, but the outsider was unable to see anything.
+It was hard to detect the bunker and was much harder to destroy with small arms.
+If the enemies knew that we would call artillery, they had enough time to move to another bunker or to run away.
+Of course, we could beat them, but with relatively high costs.

-One day, Lieutenant Nguyen Trong Thuy reported that a soldier was missing when his 3rd Platoon withdrew from a recon operation.
-We had not heard any fire shot, nor any explosion.
+One day, Lieutenant Nguyen Trong Thuy reported that a soldier was missing when the 3rd Platoon withdrew from a recon operation.
+We had not heard any fire shot nor any explosion.
 I thought it was understandable because of the dense forest; the man might get lost.
-It was the case.
-From the edge of the forest, he ran toward us, breathing heavily.
+That was the case.
+He ran toward us from the edge of the forest, breathing heavily.
 His face was pale.

 “Lieutenant,” he stammered, “I saw they were fucking.”

-“You are kidding,” I burst to laugh, “Since you are so scared, you would see an evil thing.”
+“You are kidding,” I burst into laughing, “Since you are so scared, you would see an evil thing.”